 Sometimes it’s easy to lose faith when we are going through very dark times, but when we lean on the Lord, trust in Him, He will give us strength, and will turn the darkness into light.
 Rock up the Hill formed in 2016, releasing February 14, 2018, their debut album “Choose to Believe.”
 Reverbnation has them ranked #1 in Riverside, California.
 We've played at large venues such as So CAL Fair, and The Mission Inn's Festival of Lights, and small venues such as weddings, and churches.
 Rock Up the Hill means rock n’roll up to Calvary’s Hill, and to have faith like a rock in Jesus.
 We carry our heavy crosses (rocks) up the hill of life to Calvary’s Hill united in song and offer them to Jesus, and He will give us the grace to carry them.
 It’s our mission to help others find the light in the darkness of their lives, because God is always there.
 Everyone has a choice to choose the light or to stay in the dark.
 All the songs in this album involve having to “Choose Right Over Wrong.”

 Currently, Amy C. Smith and Heriberto M. Oliva help lead the worship at their church in Jurupa Valley, CA. “It’s amazing to see how God has used us to minister to His people, and how He sends people to us for hope, healing, deliverance, and encouragement.
 When His presence comes, miracles happen.
 If we can move just one heart closer to Jesus than our mission is a success,” exclaims Smith.
+We look forward to touring to a city near you.
 Let us show you how God has helped us.